hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ok I got it

 [7:08:48](#cNqpLvC_w0tsyueizEH_xyjf-SdU0dqjXrzciGQrSqs) <hiiamboris (NOT THIS ONE)>:
-I'm pushing to github only Ì†ΩÌ∏É
+I'm pushing to github only üòÉ

 [7:09:02](#yDUSiIUtMOGS1ISFHhTIZ3YmcEHCEzmjgD9-kXZPxSI) <hiiamboris (NOT THIS ONE)>:
 I need to delete gitlab repos for less confusion